 1. Exit Interview

-You want to learn about their experience as an employee but more importantly, you want to find new ways to improve employee retention and to create a healthy workplace where employees are engaged and personally fulfilled.
+More importantly, you want to find new ways to improve employee retention and create a healthy workplace where employees are engaged and personally fulfilled.

 2. Collect Employer Property